Christmas Markets in Europe

 Things to remember

-**Some things to remember: the Markets are not for bargains or low prices, the main purpose for the Munchers is not to shop- it’s to hang out, eat and drink.
+**Some things to remember: the Markets are not for bargains or low prices.

 **The merchandise at the stalls is geared towards what tourists buy and there are too many that sell the same thing.

-**The famous Christmas Markets begin at the end of November.
+**The famous Christmas Markets begin 27th November to 24th December.

-**So much to see not enough time if you are there for one day.
+**So much to see, not enough time for one day.

 **Dress warm, the wind is pretty cold.